L0giXX/MongoDB_API/README.md

 Now you can start testing the different requests via Postman or Thunderclient.

 ### Deploying the API

 First of all if you want to use the API you need to deploy it on a server.
 Therefore you need to configure a dockerfile.
 This is used to isolate the files and build an image.
-You have to install the application *Docker Desktop*.
 The dockerfile code can be seen at /docker/dockerfile.

-But before that you need to copy all the files from src and make 2 new folders called /docker/app.
-Then you paste the files into /docker/app.
-Besides the dockerfile you also need to copy the requirements.txt file and paste it into /docker.
+- Install Docker Desktop

+- 2 new folders /docker/app

+- Copy the Python files from src into /docker/app

+- Make a new dockerfile in /docker

+- Copy requirements.txt into /docker

 ```python
 # Create a docker account